eldm-ethanmoore/Auto-Civ/README.md

 An arbitrary threshold is set to determine whether the tile generated will be a "Land" or "Water" tile.
 The threshold of "0.5" could also be randomly generated to add even more variety to the generation.

+### Python CLI Version
+worldSim.py is a remake of LandGen.rb but uses the terminal environment as the display.

 ## Screenshots
 ![Successful LandGen.rb execution](Screenshots/LandGenSC.png)
 ![Successful Test.rb execution](Screenshots/TestSC.png)